“Gratitude is the healthiest of all human emotions.” – Zig Ziglar

 Then I discovered that this video is part of an amazing project by filmmaker Louis Schwartzberg, which explores the benefits of gratitude through a series of 15 film shorts, each illustrating a different behavior with a visible connection to the topic.
 Besides curiosity, the features include patience, forgiveness, purpose, courage, and generosity.
 Wow.

-Living in Houston, in the past few months since Hurricane Harvey I’ve seen gratitude expressed in many of these forms.
-Everyone was impacted in some way, and it will be a while before the region fully recovers.
-Two things that I will always remember about this time are how much those who were more fortunate demonstrated gratitude by putting their own lives on hold for an extended period of time in order to help others who were not as lucky and how those who seemed to be the worst off amazingly showed the most gratitude of all.
+Living through a variety of stressful situations (hurricanes, pandemics), I’ve seen gratitude expressed in many of these forms.
+In those times, everyone is impacted in some way, and it often takes a while before the people fully recover.
+During Hurricane Harvey, two things that I will always remember are how much those who were more fortunate demonstrated gratitude by putting their own lives on hold for an extended period of time in order to help others who were not as lucky and how those who seemed to be the worst off amazingly showed the most gratitude of all.

 Thousands of people who lived for weeks at the Red Cross shelter in the Convention Center were so appreciative of the smallest things, like the woman looking through organized piles of donated clothes to find something to wear to an upcoming job interview or the children who smiled at the options on the snack table and thanked the volunteers as they made their selections.
 No one cried or complained, including the employees who were tasked with continuously keeping all the restrooms clean.
 Believe it or not, they were spotless.